Drew11/telekart-test-task/README.md

 #### `yarn start`

 ------------------------------------------------------------------------
-Follow the[Link](https://drew11.github.io/venbest-test-app/) to see demo
+Follow the [Link](https://drew11.github.io/venbest-test-app/) to see demo